RESIDENTIAL CARE HOMES

 Help dressing and undressing.

-All your meals and snacks, plus assistance with eating if required.
+All your meals planned and prepped, plus assistance with eating if required.

 Help with going to the toilet, bed changing and support if using incontinence pads.

 Support with medication application.
 Carers should have a certificate in the safe handling of medicines and be able to give basic medication.
 You will be under the care of a GP and district nursing service in exactly the same way as you would be living in your own home.
-So for example, a district nurse would visit to change dressings and provide insulin injections for diabetic patients.
+So for example, a district nurse would visit to change dressings and provide injections..
 However, if you require support from a qualified nurse every 24 hours, you would need a placement in a nursing home.

-Games, exercises, trips out and entertainment to provide stimulation and encourage activity.
+Games, exercises, trips out and entertainment to provide stimulation and encourage movement and socialisation.

 Still unsure?
 You can speak to an adviser who can provide specialist care home advice based on an assessment of your relative’s specific needs.